Oversite

 I see many parallels to Camus' interpretation of the Myth of Sisyphus.
 However Groundhog Day suggests a different way of responding to the predicament of life compared to that of Camus' Sisyphus.

 Briefly in the myth because Sisyphus had defied the Gods on a number of occasions he is punished by being condemned for all eternity to roll a boulder up a mountain only to have the boulder roll back down the mountain.
 Sisyphus then has to return down the mountain to the boulder and roll it to the top again - for it to roll down.
-Sisyphus is condemned to do this for eternity .
+Sisyphus is condemned to do this for eternity.
+In the myth the Gods thought that this fate was one of the worse punishments possible for a human - meaningless repetitive work that accomplishes nothing for all eternity.

 Camus saw the predicament of Sisyphus as analogous to the predicament of workers: